carneliansearch/carneliansearch.com/src/homepage/contact.md

   src: /assets/img/phone.jpg
 sort: 5
 ---
 Relationship is at the heart of what we do as Carnelian Search.
-Every search we carry out begins with an open conversation about your charity and what it is looking for.
+Every search we carry out begins with an open conversation about your organisation and what it is looking for.
 Let’s arrange to talk today:

 **email:**\
 [info@carneliansearch.com](mailto:info@carneliansearch.com)